oliverjam/learn-advanced-react-reusable-components/README.md

 No matter how deep down the component tree `Child` is rendered it can still access the `isOpen` value from the parent `Example` using the [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) hook.

+This is perfect for compound components: it allows the parent component to share props and state with whatever was rendered inside of it.

 ### Task

-Edit `src/index.js` to only pass a single ID:
+Edit `src/index.jsx` to only pass a single ID:

 ```jsx
 <InputField id="first-name">